Close

 Did you know that only 1–5% of the fleas on your cat are actually visible?
 The other 95% are hiding in plain sight—lingering as eggs, larvae, and pupae throughout your home.
 This means that even if you don’t see fleas on your cat, an infestation could still be thriving in your carpets, furniture, and bedding.

 When it comes to flea and tick treatments, a one-size-fits-all approach doesn’t work.
 Every cat is unique, and what works for one pet might not be safe or effective for another.
-For example, certain flea treatments designed for dogs can be toxic to cats.
+Certain flea treatments designed for dogs can even be toxic to cats.
 That’s why working with a veterinarian is essential.
 They can help you navigate the wide range of options and find a solution tailored to your cat’s age, weight, health status, and lifestyle.

 At PetHealthMD, we’re committed to helping pet owners make informed decisions about their cat’s health.
 Whether you’re dealing with an active flea problem or looking for the best preventative treatment, we’re here to guide you every step of the way.

-Fleas and ticks may seem like a minor inconvenience, but they could lead to serious health problems for your cat.
+Fleas and ticks may seem like a minor inconvenience, but they can lead to serious health problems for your cat.
 These tiny parasites cause itching, allergic reactions, and even life-threatening diseases.
-That’s why consistent prevention is key to keeping your cat comfortable, healthy, and safe from harm.
+Consistent prevention is key to keeping your cat comfortable, healthy, and safe from harm.

 If your cat has ever had fleas, you know how frustrating they can be.
 But beyond the itching and irritation, fleas can lead to more serious health problems, including: